-A proper estate plan covers four major documents, each with its own unique purpose and role.
-Our estate plans include:
+A proper estate plan covers four primary documents, each with its own unique purpose and role.

-- Will — To distribute your property in the way YOU want after you pass (otherwise, the state’s “default” rules apply to YOUR estate).
+- Will — To distribute your property how YOU want after you pass (otherwise, the state’s “default” rules apply to YOUR estate)

-- Power of Attorney — Allows a person(s) you choose to handle your affairs if you are unable to do so yourself (i.e. property, bills, taxes, etc.) due to severe illness, incapacity.
+- Power of attorney — Allows a person(s) you choose to handle your affairs if you cannot do so yourself (i.e., healthcare decisions, property, bills, taxes, etc.) due to severe illness or incapacity

-- Living Will — (or Advance Health Care Directive) Specifies what your wishes are in regards to terminal care (i.e. feed tubes, do not resuscitate orders, etc.).
+- Living will — (or advance healthcare directive) Specifies your wishes regarding terminal care (i.e., feed tubes, do not resuscitate orders, etc.).

 Navigating the probate process can be a complex and time-consuming endeavor, especially during an already emotionally challenging time.
 A probate lawyer plays a crucial role in ensuring that your loved one’s assets are distributed according to their wishes and in compliance with state laws.